Basic concepts of multi-column layout

 }

-This CSS would give the same result as example 3, with both column-count
+This CSS would give the same result as the third example, with both column-count

 and column-width